-The following sequences of words may or may not describe actual events.
+The following covert operation may or may not describe actual events.
 Places, names, timelines and other details may have been modified, omitted or added in part or as a whole if inspired by events and actions that may or may not have actually occurred and people that may or may not have existed.
-Verifiably unverifiable but with the core narrative intact.-NOTICE #637BAU
+Verifiably unverifiable but with the core narrative intact. -NOTICE #637BAU

 [ OBJECTIVE ] Access a presumed cult compound in an undisclosed region of North Korea.
 Identify the leader and retrieve samples of the “divine” tree.